VRConservation/geosp/chapters/10_future.md

 Use case of CMP analog conceptual model development with fine-scale veg map and planning, such as Marin Forest Health Strategy.
 Adapt/paste the storymap.

 ## Online
+There are a number of emerging free and open source online mapping options, some code-based, others that allow you to upload datasets and yet others still that have an entire system for analysis and planning based within predefined visualization tools.
+Here are several that are worth checking out:

 - [rapid editor](https://rapideditor.org/edit).
 Rapid editor integrates advanced mapping tools, authoritative geospatial open data, and cutting-edge technology to empower OpenStreetMap mappers at all levels.
 - [kepler.gl](https://kepler.gl/).
 Open-source geospatial analysis tool for large-scale datasets.
 - [py.cafe](https://py.cafe/).
 Run, edit, and share python apps in your browser.